The Impact of Poor Quality Housing on a Senior Citizen's Life

 But the lettings clerk remained unmoved.

-Moving in with her son had been a light at the end of a very black tunnel.
+Moving in with my brother had been a light at the end of a very black tunnel.

 But due to her naivety in not properly reading the contract, she was tied to an apartment which she had grown to detest.

-When she first signed up, Ivy trusted the clerk who handled the paperwork and did not bother to read the small print.
+When she first signed up, mum trusted the clerk who handled the paperwork and she did not read the small print.

 She recalled the words "one month's notice" but did not realise this meant after each 12-month tenancy period was completed.

-The lettings clerk had informed her the contract was "just a formality" and "nothing to worry about" and Ivy had trusted her, signing it without question.
+The lettings clerk had informed her the contract was "just a formality" and "nothing to worry about" and mum had trusted her, signing it without question.

-"How could I have been so foolish?" she said to her kids.
+"How could I have been so foolish?" she said afterwards.

 She knew, of course, she could not see out the tenancy.
 Her health - with more

-frequent hospital and doctor's appointments - dictated that she needed to move in with her son sooner rather than later.
+frequent hospital and doctor's appointments - dictated that she needed to move in with my brother sooner rather than later.

 So she simply reiterated to the lettings agency that she had to move out for health reasons and stopped the direct debit at the bank.